-Pennsylvania students who file their 2018-2019 Free Application for Federal Student Aid (FAFSA) by May 1, 2018, for renewals and August 1, 2018, for new students will be automatically considered for the PHEAA State Grant.
+Pennsylvania students who file their 2019-2020 Free Application for Federal Student Aid (FAFSA) by May 1, 2019, for renewals and August 1, 2019, for new students will be automatically considered for the PHEAA State Grant.
 Students must meet a number of eligibility requirements.
-For example, according to Pennsylvania State Grant regulations, a student must have no more than 50 percent of his or her total enrolled credits per semester in distance education courses to maintain Pennsylvania State Grant eligibility.
+Beginning with the 2018-2019 Academic Year, distance education will be incorporated into the PA State Grant Program.
+Due to limited resources, student enrolled in more than 50 percent Web and Hybrid credits may receive a reduced award.
 For more information click here.